ymachkivskiy/product-checkout/README.md

 * Multi-price and cheaper bundles can be defined only for products added to system.
 * Products number is unlimited, service performs only pricing.
 * Any product can be only in single cheaper bundle with another one.
 Product **A** together with product **B** costs **Y** cents means that product **B** with product **A** costs **Y** cents.
 It also means that neither product **A** nor **B** could be in bundle with another products.

+#Building project
+As a regular spring-boot maven based project, it can be built with **mvn package** command.